mlyzy/GREClue/README.md

 (1) We first obtain the suspiciousness ranking lists:

-  * We use tools such as gzoltaragent.jar and gzoltarcli.jar to obtain the suspiciousness ranking list of Java code in Defects4J-Multifault.
+  * We use tool Gzoltar to obtain the suspiciousness ranking list of Java code in Defects4J-Multifault.

       Please refer to the [tool link](https://github.com/Instein98/D4jOchiai) for specific operations.

-  * We use tools such as gcov and STImpL to obtain the suspiciousness ranking list of C code in SIR.
+  * We use tools Gcov and STImpL to obtain the suspiciousness ranking list of C code in SIR.

       Please refer to the [tool link](https://sir.csc.ncsu.edu/content/c-overall.php) for specific operations.